-You can NEVER display pricing information for Amazon products on pages that link to Amazon using your affiliate tag – EXCEPT when accessing actual current prices directly from the Amazon API.
+Amazon Associates can NEVER display pricing information for Amazon products on pages that link to Amazon using your Amazon affiliate tag – EXCEPT when accessing actual current prices directly from the Amazon API.
 This is another really common mistake that beginners make.
 The reason Amazon doesn’t allow this is quite simple to understand.
 Say you write a review post and publish a certain price for an item.
 Well… prices on Amazon change constantly!
 If one of your readers expects a certain price based on what you published on your site – then they get to Amazon and see a different price… this can be considered a form of false advertising.

-There are a few easy ways to get around this.
+There are a few easy ways for Amazon Associates to get around this.
 One is to place a text link that says something like – Check Current Price on Amazon.
 An even better strategy is to place that text inside a beautiful and enticing CTA button (super easy to create with AmaLinks Pro!).
 Another cool option that AmaLinks Pro offers is something we call Showcase Boxes – which are essentially product information boxes.
 These have the option to display the current pricing, pulled directly from the Amazon API, right on your WordPress post or page!
 The price automatically updates when prices on Amazon are updated.

-Remain Compliant and Don’t Get Banned!
+Remain Compliant and Don’t Get your Amazon Associates Account Banned!

-These 5 areas listed above are only the few most overlooked and the ones that people tend to violate the most.
+These 5 areas listed above are only the most overlooked and the ones that people tend to violate the most.
 There are many more rules and requirements spelled out in the Amazon Terms of Service.

 Here at AmaLinks Pro – we’ve taken special care and consideration to ensure that everything our plugin offers is 100% compliant with the Amazon Associates operating agreements and policies.
 Even if you’re not using AmaLinks Pro to easily insert your Amazon affiliate links – we hope the information in this post serves as value for you in keeping you from getting banned from Amazon Associates.